 Huh?
 I can’t believe anyone would put this high on a needs list, if indeed it is needed at all.
 I certainly don’t think so.
 Hamilton County actually has fewer people today than it did in 1970s, the region is growing more slowly than the national average, and it may already have more miles of six-eight lane freeway than any peer city in America.

 Here’s a great chance for new Gov. Kasich to show his conservative bona fides.
 He cancelled the less expensive 3C rail project as something that state couldn’t afford.
 (I was also not a fan of that project).
 Here’s another one he can kill.

 I’m a big believer in building infrastructure, and yes, even in building more roads where appropriate.
 But even among nominally fiscal conservative governors, it’s tough to find any highway boondoggle big enough that they are willing to cancel it.
 Here’s a perfect opportunity for Kasich to distinguish himself and step up to the plate.

 UrbanCincy just broke a story that the Enquirer and our city’s other mainstream media didn’t even know about.
 ODOT is about to spend at least $809 million to expand I-74 through the east side of Cincinnati.

 The chart above show the huge expense of our region’s highway investments (I-74 extension and I-75 reconfiguration) compared to the much smaller costs of the Cincinnati Streetcar and 3C Corridor projects.
 Yet, which projects do our media choose to criticize?

-I’m waiting for tea party groups such as COAST to announce their outrage at the “I-74 boondoggle”.
+I’m waiting for tea party groups to announce their outrage at the “I-74 boondoggle”.